hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 **_def_** is keyword for defining a function.
 It takes parameter list of type **_List[Int]_** .
 The return type is **_List[Int]_**.
 In scala you don't need return statement.
 The last statement in a function is the return value.

 Define a function "operateOnList" that takes a list and function as parameters.
-The signature of function parameter is Input input and Input output.
+The signature of function parameter is Input of type Int and output of type Int.
 Any function that satisfies this signature can be passed.
 Both square and cube constant vals satisfy this condition.

 ----